 Hard Skills to Look Out For

-Financial forecasters often rely on historical data to map trends and determine how they will influence the business, making a solid grounding in financial modeling and statistical analysis a must for any financial forecaster.
+Financial forecasters often rely on historical data and data analysis to map trends and determine how they will influence the business, making a solid grounding in financial modeling and statistical analysis a must for any financial forecaster.